jakobharden/phd_acfrn/README.md

-# Frequency band estimation for sinusoidal low-pass signals in noise
+# Auto-correlation function estimation with reduced impact of noise

 ## Abstract